SafrotTechUniverse/Insights.To.Different.Micro.Topics/Linux/cgroups&Namespaces;/README.md

    - We can find the directory structure inside the **safrotWebServer** container, including the newly created file **safrot_new_file**.

 <a name="desc2"></a>
-### Types of Namespaces in Linux Kernel and Their Relationship with the Container Concept
+### Understanding the Types of Namespaces in the Linux Kernel.
 ##### In the Linux kernel, there exist various types of namespaces, each having its own unique properties:
 - **user** namespace.
 - **process ID (PID)** namespace.